 Micronesia's imports originate mainly from China and the US.

-The service sector, (67%) mainly driven by government services such as the sale of fishing licenses, are an important source of income for the economy which is otherwise mainly driven by small-scale farming and fishing.
+The service sector (67% of GDP in 2023), mainly driven by government services such as the sale of fishing licenses, is an important source of income for the economy which is otherwise mainly driven by small-scale farming and fishing.
 The main agricultural products are taros, coconuts, bananas, and breadfruit.

-Despite about 36% of overall EU imports are eligible for duty reductions granted by the Standard GSP, Micronesia's utilisation rate stands at 3% (2022).
+Although about 87% of EU imports from Micronesia were eligible for duty reductions granted by the Standard GSP in 2023, Micronesia's utilisation rate stood at less than 2%.

-Less than 40% of Micronesia's exports to the EU is eligible for GSP preferences.
+Share of Micronesia's exports to the EU that were eligible for GSP preferences in 2023.

 The value of imports from Micronesia is minuscule.
 GSP preferential imports from Micronesia are limited to the import of fish and crustaceans.
 While overall EU imports from Micronesia diversified in the last decade, both on the product and the sectoral level, this trend is not reflected in the preferential imports.
 Fish and crustaceans are the only product group currently imported using preferential duties.
 About 90% of eligible imports in this section make use of preferential access to the EU market.
 Other imports from Micronesia include machinery and manufactures, however, currently no preferences are used for these sections.
 100% of clothing and textile articles imported from Micronesia are eligibile for GSP preferences, yet the utilisation rate is 0%.